 Note: Place a towel between the broom handle and the door frame to avoid damage and if you’re a really big unit, maybe consider other options, so you don’t go doing any damage.

-- Inverted rows using furniture.
-Stuck at home?
+- Stuck at home?
 Grab a couple of dining chairs and sling a bar of some sort (broom handle) across them, leaving a gap between the chairs.

 Note: Set yourself up so the door opened away from you, just in case you manage to force it open…my best mate cringed when he saw me doing this as he thought it placed to much strain on my door…I’ll let you be the judge!

-- Bent Over Rows.
-Got a set of dumbbells?
+- Got a set of dumbbells?
 Great!
 If not, see what you can work with – I use a 15 litre water bottle, but maybe you have a jerry can in the shed or a chainsaw you could lift instead?
+(Not turned on!)

-- Renegade Rows.
-Harder to do with a chainsaw, I’ll admit!
+- Harder to do with a chainsaw, I’ll admit!

 Mobility work to improve your pull up performance

 You’ve heard me banging on about it before – work on your mobility!
 Use this time without a pull up bar to really focus on strengthening your connective tissue and improve your range of motion.
 The most common injuries from pull ups are due to poor preparation.
 Work on your wrists, your shoulders and even your hips.
 Trust me!

 Use a resistance band or a simple broom handle to get your arms moving freely over and around your head and incorporate dynamic stretching (that is, stretching the muscles while moving) in to your routine.

 My favorite exercises that help with mobility, while also giving your muscles a hard time include: